 Michelle guides you through: who is involved in the affiliate marketing process, what affiliate marketing is, (which affiliate to choose) and where to go to gain more blog traffic, when to start your affiliate journey, why affiliate marketing can be profitable and a good fit for your blog.
 There are many helpful resources including 80+ affiliate ideas for different niches, tips for holiday marketing, an all-inclusive guide for affiliate marketing strategies…

 Worksheets that can help you map out goals, strategize, and brainstorm a plan on how to monetize your site through affiliation.
 Michelle gives you the guidance and the simple steps to ensure that you can follow along. *Making Sense of Affiliate Marketing is a thorough course/handbook that can lead you on the path to affiliate marketing success!
-I am still kicking myself for not taking this course sooner.

 The modules include: